oracle-livelabs/database-maa/data-guard/active-data-guard-23c/create-services/create-services.md

 **Never configure your applications to connect to the default services!** Always use a role-based application service with high availability properties.

+**Don't use any PDB saved states!** Saving a PDB's state will automatically open the PDB and the primary role services on the standby database when the PDB is opened there, which can lead to unwanted situations (e.g., the read/write application pointing to the standby database).
+Always discard the PDB states when configuring Data Guard.

 Oracle recommends that you use Oracle Clusterware for Real Application Clusters databases, or Oracle Restart for single instance databases when you need to configure role-based services.
 The Oracle Data Guard broker is aware of Oracle Clusterware, and delegates the stop and start of the instances to it.
 Also, Oracle Clusterware optimally manages the role-based services.

 However, when Oracle Clusterware is not available (like on single-instance deployments on OCI Base Database Services), one has to manage role-based services differently.
 Typically, we use the `DBMS_SERVICES` package along with startup triggers to stop and start the correct services depending on the database role.